minkeymouse/nowcasting-kr/CONTEXT.md

 ## Known Issues

-1. **CRITICAL: Models NOT trained** - `checkpoint/` is EMPTY, no model.pkl files exist.
-Training is REQUIRED before any experiments can proceed.
+1. **CRITICAL: All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, models exist, needs re-run to verify)
-2. **All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, needs training + re-run to verify)
+2. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation)
-3. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation after training)
+3. **Forecasting results may be from before latest improvements** - Results exist but may not reflect latest code improvements, need to re-run to verify

 See ISSUES.md for detailed issue tracking and research plans.